Book of Optics: Influence

-The Book of Optics was most strongly influenced by Ptolemy's Optics, while the description of the anatomy and physiology of the eye was based upon an account by Galen.

 The Book of Optics was translated into Latin by an unknown scholar at the end of the 12th (or the beginning of the 13th) century.
 The work was influential during the Middle Ages.
 It was printed by Friedrich Risner in 1572, as part of his collection Opticae thesaurus.
 This included a book on twilight falsely attributed to Alhazen, as well as a work on optics by Vitello.